 When markets fall, here’s what to avoid doing

-We briefly run through some pointers of what to do and what to avoid doing when stock markets fall.
+We offer pointers of what to do, and what to avoid doing, when stock markets fall.

-Below, we briefly run through some pointers on what to do and what to avoid doing when stock markets fall sharply in a short space of time.
+Below, we briefly offer some pointers on what to do, and what to avoid doing, when stock markets fall sharply in a short space of time.

-As history shows, for those willing to take a long-term perspective such sharp dips end up being a mere footnote in the grand scheme of things.
-Indeed, at times of stock market turbulence, it is worth remembering that volatility is part of the deal in investing in equities.
+As history shows, for those willing to take a long-term perspective, sharp dips end up being a mere footnote in the grand scheme of things.
+At times of stock market turbulence, it is worth remembering that volatility is part of the deal in investing in equities.
 It is the price investors pay for the fact that, over the long run, putting money into shares rather than leaving it in cash will yield greater rewards.

 For those concerned that they may panic-sell when markets fall on bad news, it is well worth considering drip-feeding money into the market.
 A regular plan, involving investing at the start of every month, for example, does away with the risk that you might put all your cash into the market just before a nasty dip.